gramineproject/gramine-scaffolding/README.rst

 Steps common to all distros
 ---------------------------

-First, you need to install Gramine 1.6 from upstream repositories.
-In this example, codename is e.g., ``bookworm`` for Debian 12, but for Ubuntu this might be written as ``$(lsb_release -sc)`` substitution in the manual.
+First, you need to install latest release of Gramine (at least 1.6) from upstream package repositories.
+In this example, codename is e.g., ``bookworm`` for Debian 12, but for Ubuntu this might be written as ``$(lsb_release -sc)`` substitution in the Gramine's instructions.

 For example, when installing on Debian 12, add repositories like this: